Girvan Hill Walk

 Fell Hill by Girvan image

 From the top of Fell Hill, you get the first clear view of the highest hill on the range, Grey Hill at 974 feet.
-This looks higher than 974 ft, probably because it is right next to the sea.
+This looks higher than 974ft, probably because it is right next to the sea.

 Grey Hill by Girvan summit image

-The image below shows the Troon to Ireland ferry passing the island of Ailsa Craig.
+The image below shows the Troon to Ireland ferry passing the Island of Ailsa Craig.
 Have seen this ferry passing Ailsa Craig on most of my hill waking in Ayrshire.
 This ferry once held the record for the fastest Atlantic Ocean crossing, that route from Troon to Ireland closed a few years later.

 Girvan hills view to Ailsa Craig image